-Designers need to select consequences that have some weight in order to create a sense of risk in the learner in order to "focus learners on primary points and on performance."
+Designers need to select consequences that have some weight in order to create a sense of risk in the learner so as to "focus learners on primary points and on performance."
 (Allen, 2016, p.
 144) Without this, learners may fail to truly consider the implications of their choices and the sense of risk will disappear, leading to diminished engagement and possibly boredom.
-At the same time, design teams should carefully avoid implying that loss of life resulted from a miscommunication in order to "avoid causing anxiety that inhibits learning and performance."
+At the same time, design teams should carefully avoid implying that loss of life resulted from miscommunication in order to "avoid causing anxiety that inhibits learning and performance."
 (Allen, 2016, p.
 144) Selecting consequences is a balancing act, as the potential problems that could result from a communication failure should be significant, but not catastrophic and discouraging to the learners.
 It can be a challenge to find the right consequence level.

 Alongside finding the proper consequences, a major change COMET teams faced when adopting simulations was a new approach to the creation of content.
 With branching simulations, our teams had to become comfortable with allowing learners to make mistakes based on their preconceived notions and misconceptions.
-This is a dramatic departure from the way COMET staff and other designers had created lessons in the past.
+This was a dramatic departure from the way COMET staff and other designers had created lessons in the past.
 The standard tutorial approach used in most lessons offers information about a subject followed by a brief interaction with the content and then immediate artificial feedback about why a selection was correct or incorrect.
-With branching simulations, our teams had to become comfortable with allowing learners to make mistakes based on their preconceived notions and misconceptions.
-Scientific accuracy is an important value at COMET and creating lessons that allow learners to follow their misconceptions and experience the natural consequences of their actions is a major shift for every team that attempts a simulation.
+Scientific accuracy is an important value at COMET, and creating lessons that allow learners to follow their misconceptions and experience the natural consequences of their actions is a major shift for every team that attempts a simulation.

-In part, this discomfort is fueled by the notion that if learners come into the learning exercise with misconceptions, the branching simulations will simply allow them to express and consolidate those misconceptions.
+In part, this discomfort is fuelled by the notion that if learners come into the learning exercise with misconceptions, the branching simulations will simply allow them to express and consolidate those misconceptions.
 This is why creating effective natural and artificial feedback for learners is so important.
 The following paradigm shift was a useful guide: "Failure underlies the scientific method, which has advanced our understanding of the world we inhabit.
-The qualities of persistence and resiliency, where failure is seen as useful information, underlie successful innovation in every sphere and lie at the core of nearly all successful learning" (Brown, Roediger, & McDaniel, 2014, p.
+The qualities of persistence and resiliency, where failure is seen as useful information, underlie successful innovation in every sphere and lie at the core of nearly all successful learning" (Brown, Roediger and McDaniel, 2014, p.
 92).